Kismat Walla

 Creation and Production Credits

-Kismat Walla will be the first major production led by emerging outdoor artist and Thingumajig Core Artist Reyyan Hammad.
-Reyyan will be the lead designer and a performer.
-The piece will be directed by Andrew Kim with puppetry direction by Mark Whitaker and music direction by Kathy Kim.
+Kismat Walla is the first major production led by emerging outdoor artist and Thingumajig Core Artist Reyyan Hammad.

 Funding, commissioning and partner credits:

-Supported by Without Walls and commissioned by Birmingham Weekender, An Indian Summer, Freedom Festival, Stockton International Riverside Festival and Brighton Festival.
+“Kismat Walla” was created with the support of Without Walls UK and commissioned by Birmingham Weekender, Inspirate, Freedom Festival Hull, Stockton International Riverside Festival and Brighton Festival.

 Image credits © Ian Hodgson